xuwangfmc/research-group/content/project/test/index.md

 title: Point Cloud Semantic Segmentation
 date: 2023-10-09T16:05:17.919Z
 summary: >-
-  D point cloud segmentation is the process of classifying point clouds into multiple homogeneous regions, the points in the same region will have the same properties.
+  3D point cloud segmentation is the process of classifying point clouds into multiple homogeneous regions, the points in the same region will have the same properties.
 The segmentation is challenging because of high redundancy, uneven sampling density, and lack explicit structure of point cloud data.
 This